Nesquiko/swimlogs/doc/usecase/session_edit.md

 ## Description

-Coach wants to edit training session.
+Coach wants to edit a training session.

 ## Preconditions

-1. The session must exits.
+1. The session was created.

 ## Success Guarantees

-Session was edited and coach can see it in some collection of session.
+Session was edited and coach can see it with new changes.

 ## Success Scenario